-"New Self Storage" means stores that have not been owned or leased continuously since the beginning of the previous fiscal year;
+"New Self Storage" means stores that have not been owned or leased continuously since the beginning of the previous fiscal year; New Self Storage is a non-IFRS measure - see Accounting Policies Non-IFRS Measures.

-"NOI", means net operating income, calculated as revenue from storage and related services less related property operating costs;
+"NOI", means net operating income, calculated as revenue from storage and related services less related property operating costs; NOI is a non-IFRS measure - see Accounting Policies Non-IFRS Measures.